 Setting Up a Sub-Catalog

-Once your Sub-Catalog has been created and Sub-Catalog Admins have been assigned, you are ready to start setting up your Sub-Catalog.
+Once your Sub-Catalog has been created, and Sub-Catalog Admins have been assigned, you are ready to start setting up your Sub-Catalog.

 Sub-Catalog Settings

 Note: It is the responsibility of a Sub-Catalog Admin to maintain appropriate settings within their sub-catalog.
 Downstream Sub-Catalogs can also be affected by settings changes if they have ‘Inherit Parent Setting’ selected, and it is worth considering this before making any changes.